 The strain scale is set based on the mathematical limit: if you were operating at your max HR for 24 hours, you would earn a 21.
 However, that’s physiologically impossible, so while you technically “can” get a 21, no one ever will.

-15. How is HRV used to calculate available daily strain? -@loots_of_war
+How is HRV used to calculate available daily strain?

 HRV does not factor into WHOOP strain, only into your recovery.
-HRV constantly fluctuates throughout the day based on internal and external stressors, which is why WHOOP measures HRV every night during the last cycle of your slow wave (deep) sleep for the most accurate, consistent reading.
+HRV constantly fluctuates throughout the day based on internal and external stressors, which is why WHOOP measures HRV at night when your body is at rest for the most accurate, consistent reading.